University Bible Fellowship: History

 UBF began in South Korea as a student movement built around one-on-one teaching sessions for college students using the Bible and instilling the founders' version of Shepherding Movement teachings.
 In 1964, UBF began expanding its campus presence through missionary work in South Korea.
 In 1966, the group established their headquarters in Seoul.
 In the 1970s, UBF began expanding to North America and is mentioned in the group of campus ministries who actively engaged in student recruitment to create Bible-based societies.
 In 1975, the organization became incorporated as a non-profit organization in the United States, in the state of Mississippi.
 Soon after the incorporation, the organization's international headquarters was relocated from Seoul to Chicago.
 They continued to establish chapters on college campuses in Africa, Europe, South America, Asia, Oceania, and North America.
 In 2020, Wheaton College (Illinois) partnered with the Chicago chapter of the group to provide a cross-cultural ministry certification.

 Reactions

-Reactions to the group's recruitment efforts on college campuses have been a mixed bag.
+Reactions to the group's recruitment efforts on college campuses have been mixed.
 Some regard the group as a self-supporting missionary model.
 Others have, at times, limited or banned the group from practicing their on-campus recruiting efforts, such as at University of Winnipeg (1989), University of Manitoba (1991), and University of Illinois (1993) The group has been documented by various religious watchdog organizations, such as the New England Institute of Religious Research, the Freedom of Mind Resource Center, and the Evangelical Center for World Survey.
 Some consider the group to be a hyper-evangelical Christian movement contributing to the restoration of Christianity in the United States and other countries.
 Other observers and former members describe the group as cult-like, excessively controlling, spiritually damaging, or abusive.